Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 1. Wirecast

 Let’s begin by first comparing Wirecast with Restream.
-Wirecast is a streaming software from Telestream that supports live stream capture, editing, and streaming to an unlimited number of destinations.
+Wirecast is a streaming software from Telestream and a powerful Restream alternative and competitor that supports live stream capture, editing, and streaming to an unlimited number of destinations.

-The advantage of this platform over Restream is that it has several extra features, including auto-archiving, remote production, playlists and organization, access to a stock media library, and social media integrations.
+The advantage of this platform over Restream is that it comes with several extra features, including auto-archiving, remote production, playlists and organization, access to a stock media library, and social media integrations.

-However, this platform is advanced, and its price reflects that.
+This platform is a bit advanced, and its price reflects that.
 Wirecast comes in two tiers:

 Here are some more ways Wirecast is different from Restream:

-- The analytics feature isn’t as great as with Restream
+• The analytics feature isn’t as great as it is with Restream

-Please check out our dedicated tutorial for more information on how to simulcast on Dacast through Wirecast.
+For more information on how to simulcast on Dacast through Wirecast, please check out our dedicated tutorial.

 2. Switchboard Live